affonsoamendola/TM848InterfaceConverter/README.md

 # TM848 Interface Converter

-Schematics and research relating to converting the IO-Signals from an Tandon TM-848 8-inch Floppy Disk Drive.
+Schematics and research relating to converting the IO-Signals from an Tandon TM-848 8-inch Floppy Disk Drive to a standard PC FDC connector.

-The drive has a standard 50-pin interface (Shugart)